camja014/ProducerConsumer/README.md

 # ProducerConsumer

-This is a refactored version of my solution to an operating systems class that I took.
-The goal of the assignment was to build a solution to the "Producer-Consumer" problem, in which you may have a system that produces more information than can be consumed by the consumer system.
+This is a refactored version of an assignment for an operating systems class that I took in 2016.
+The goal of the assignment was to build a solution to the "Producer-Consumer" problem, in which you may have a system that produces more information than can be consumed by the consumer system (or vice-versa).

 Our assignment requirements were to build a buffer, producer, and consumer classes.
 The producer and consumer systems must each run in their own threads, operating on the same instance of the buffer object.
 The producer object had to